 We do have recommendations, but this is only based on what we feed our Maine Coons.
 Your cat may have different dietary needs. 😉

-Deshedding gloves are also useful for removing fur off of cat trees and furniture.
-I use them every weekend while i’m cleaning house to collect all of the fur that the kitties have left me during their naps.
+Deshedding gloves are also useful for removing fur from cat trees and furniture.
+I use them every weekend while I’m cleaning the house to collect all of the furs that the kitties have left me during their naps.
 It also works great on carpet, bedspreads, throw rugs, curtains, etc. Pretty much anywhere hair gets stuck, these gloves will take it off.